GODALMING MUSIC FESTIVAL – The First 70 Years

 The cost of running the Festival, when high quality adjudicators are needed, several venues and a top quality piano have to be hired, not to mention the costs of printing and postage, has always been a topic of concern.
 Early Festivals ran at a loss, subsidised by the generosity of a few people.
 One problem was that the Borough Hall was not big enough to hold a very large paying audience as well as all the choirs.
 It was a cruel irony that if numbers of competing choirs rose, the space available for an audience fell and expenditure exceeded income.
 Thus a system of subscribing Patrons was introduced.
 This is succeeded by the ‘Friends of the Festival’ system in place today, and the income this generates cushions the finances against an unpredictable income arising from a variation in entry numbers.
 There was rejoicing after the 1951 Festival, when there was a credit of £3 in the bank, but by the 1964 Festival, when a loss of £3 was reported, the reserves had only increased to £12.
 It was pointed out that £10 could be saved by abandoning the piano competition, but fortunately this was not done!
 Instead, as at other times of financial difficulty, a Borough Council grant saved the situation.
 Since at that time it cost £25 (guineas actually) to hire a piano, one can see why pianos were borrowed from friends for a few years.By 1967 the finances were on a firmer footing and the increase in size of the Speech Section was important in maintaining this.
 There were further difficulties in the 1980s, when costs of hiring halls escalated.
 To avoid putting too much of this burden on the competitors, cake sales were run and, in 1989, a special concert raised over £500.
 The Festival nearly doubled in size when the Dance Section was added and entries in all sections have since kept up well.
 Grants from Waverley Borough Council and the Town Council have helped in difficult times and income from Friends and Sponsors ensures that entry fees can stay at a reasonable level.
 In the early 1950s it cost around £50 to run a Festival.
 It now costs over £25,500.
 This presents a great challenge but thanks to the enthusiastic support of today’s teachers, parents, sponsors, competitors and Friends, the Festival is now in a more healthy financial state and able to meet that challenge.

 Competitive music festivals have an important role to play in education.
-For anyone to perform their piece of music, speech or dance in front of an audience and an expert adjudicator is a valuable experience, whether they became professional or not.
-Vaughan Williams always emphasised that it was not only the winners who were important and the Godalming Music Festival has always tried to keep that in mind.
+For anyone to perform their piece of music, speech or dance in front of an audience and an expert adjudicator is a valuable experience.
+Vaughan Williams always emphasised that it was not only the winners who were important and the Godalming Music Festival – now the Godalming Performing Arts Festival – has always tried to keep that in mind.
 More children than ever before are taking lessons in music, speech and drama or dance, and arts education has become an important part of the school curriculum.
-The music festival movement provides a much needed platform for these children to gain experience and build up their confidence.
-Adults too are catered for, with classes for all levels of experience.
-Early experience in performing in public is especially important for future students of the performing arts, and many cup winners from Godalming have entered the profession.
-Also, many of the competitors in the early Festivals now teach locally and have sent their own pupils to compete.
-We all have our own special memories of past excellence and we were delighted that some of these successful performers joined us to celebrate the 50th Festival.
+The music festival movement provides a much needed platform for these children to gain experience and to build up their confidence.
+Adults too are catered for, with classes for all levels of experience, early experience in performing in public is especially important for future students of the performing arts, and many cup winners from Godalming have entered the profession.
+Also many of the past competitors in our Festival now teach locally and have sent their own pupils to compete.

 Hon.
 General Secretary 1982 – 2000